Frequently Asked

 Can I be reimbursed for pharmacy costs?
 What about braces?
 Dental expenses?

-Yes, this program benefit will reimburse you for any out-of-pocket expenses or for eligible permissible expenses* (for Medi-Cal enrollees) incurred from covered pharmacy expenses.
+Yes, this program benefit will reimburse you for any out-of-pocket expenses incurred from covered pharmacy expenses.
 It does not cover over-the-counter medication costs that don’t have an associated co-pay, coinsurance, or deductible.
-Dental and vision benefits are not under this program, which includes orthodontia.

 What do I need in order to be reimbursed for an approved expense?